You are at - Jotaro's Blog / AhPek Biker / Indonesia / Bali-Sumba 2023 / Day 4 | Go to D1/D2/D3/D5/D6/D7/D8-9

 7. Communicating with Each Other

-When travelling in a group it's important to be able to communicate with each other, especially if one got lost from the rest.
+When travelling in a group it's important to be able to communicate with each other, especially if one gets lost from the rest.
 Compared to the our previous trip 5-years ago, this time round it was more difficult to get the Indonesian pre-paid phone sim card.
-For security reasons, there is a need to register ones's passport and phone's IMEI #1 and IMEI #2.
-One cannot just go to any local shops to buy the sim card as they are reluctant or not equiped to provide such a service.
-As such, most local phone shops sells only to locals.
+For security reasons, there is a need to register one's passport and phone's IMEI #1 and IMEI #2.
+One cannot just go to any local shops to buy the sim card as they are reluctant or not equipped to provide such a service.
+As such, most local phone shops sell only to locals.

 It is possible to get these Tourist prepaid simcard on-line, but registration of passport & IMEIs are still required and one will have to select an official pick-up point, which are only available in the Bali and Mandalika Lombok areas.